Mansfield's $500,000 Theatre: The Ohio

 Variety Amusement, Inc., the Silverman's chain of theatres throughout Pennsylvania, Ohio, and Maryland, sold to Warner Brothers in June 1929.
 During the first two decades of The Ohio's life, the theatre occupied center stage in the unfolding drama of the city's life.
 Films such as The Wizard of Oz, the Marx Brothers' classic comedy A Night at the Opera, and Casablanca made their Mansfield debuts at the Ohio Theatre.
 Live performers such as Will Rogers, Harry Blackstone, Sr. and Fanny Brice also appeared here in the 1930's.

 In 1939, The Rains Came, a movie based on Mansfield native Louis Bromfield's novel, received its world premiere simultaneously at the Ohio and Madison theatres.
-In the early 1960's, Broadway stars Dorothy Lamour, Imogene Cocoa, and Hans Conreid are among the stars that appeared in touring performances sponsored by the then newly formed Broadway Theatre League of Mansfield.
+In the early 1960's, Broadway stars Dorothy Lamour, Imogene Coca, and Hans Conreid are among the stars that appeared in touring performances sponsored by the then newly formed Broadway Theatre League of Mansfield.

 The theatre was profitable for its first 20 years, but it wasn't long before television's impact was felt by movie palaces across the country.
 For the next 20 years, the building was barely maintained.
 The Kimball theatre organ was removed and sold in 1968.
 Finally, it reached an all-time low in 1979 when it was turned into an X-rated movie house.
 When it featured the porno film, Deep Throat, protesters and community activists forced the current owners to cease operations.
 It looked like the show was over at the Ohio.
 The theatre was dark, silent and waiting.